ReDI-School/ux_ui_bootcamp/projects/03_web_application/README.md

 ### 4. BONUS Milestone: Design Systems and Libraries

 The bonus milestone focuses on component systematization.
-You will explore Material Design and use it in your proposal's construction.
+You will explore material design and use it in your proposal.
+As always, this milestone is optional.

 **Deliverables:**